 Incentives: People with low incomes accrue credits after taking a certain number of trips on transit, and can use those credits to pay for pricing fees, transit, or other transportation costs.

-Throughout 2020, we will partner with community members to shape various scenarios for what a downtown congestion pricing program could look like.
+Through early 2021, we will partner with community members to shape various scenarios for what a downtown congestion pricing program could look like.
 Sign up to receive email updates on opportunities to get involved in the yellow banner above.